EurekaCommunity/ColorPickerRow/README.md

 ## NEW

-Added a new inline color picker row (inlineCOLORpickerow) for version 1.2.
+Added a new inline color picker row (inlineColorPickeRow) for version 1.2.

 ## Introduction